ismb/jemma/README.md

 ## Get Started

+**Quick Links:**

+* If you want to run the code, follow [this guide](https://github.com/ismb/jemma/wiki/RunOnPc)
+* If you want to set up your eclipse development environment and contribute to the project follow [this guide](https://github.com/ismb/jemma/wiki/Contribute)

-[User Documentation](https://github.com/ismb/jemma/wiki/User-Documentation) (tutorials, etc.) is available on the project wiki.
-[Developers Documentation](https://github.com/ismb/jemma/wiki/Developers-Documentation) is also available.
+More [User Documentation](https://github.com/ismb/jemma/wiki/User-Documentation) (tutorials, etc.) and [Developers Documentation](https://github.com/ismb/jemma/wiki/Developers-Documentation) will be available soon on the project wiki.

 (Note: the documentation for the JEMMA project is still under construction).